 In terms of price, it’s fairly expensive, but the blade quality in terms of both shape and materials speaks for itself.
 AUS8A steel isn’t as good by some metrics as AUS10, but it’s softer and therefore more flexible, perfect for making sure you don’t accidentally score the delicate flesh of a fish.
 The handle is likewise one of the most comfortable I’ve ever held, a classic D shaped Japanese handle that feels weird at first, but soon feels more natural in the hand than anything else.

-This is my favorite knife here by a long shot, and if you’re not scared off by the price, it will serve you well for a long time.
+This is the best sushi knife here by a long shot, and if you’re not scared off by the price, it will serve you well for a long time.

 - Materials: high carbon stainless steel (blade), pakkawood (handle)